-Ashley Wright is a proud graduate of Malone University located in Canton, OH.
+Ashley Currence is a proud graduate of Malone University located in Canton, OH.
 There she earned the honors of All-American, was a multi-year National Champion in track and field, and in 2008 she obtained a Bachelor of Arts degree in English.
 In 2013, Ashley participated in the Malloy College Spanish Literature and Culture Summer Institute in Long Island, New York and in 2014 obtained a Master of Arts degree in English Language and Literature from Northwestern State University.
 Ashley is a graduate of Faulkner University where she obtained a Doctor of Philosophy in Humanities with a concentration in English Language and Literature.

 A life-long Stark County resident who began her experience in the government sector in 2007 as an intern in the Department of Legislative Affairs at the American Kennel Club located in Raleigh, NC, Ashley holds over 12 years of technical writing, public relations, marketing communications, web development and management, and print and digital design experience.
 With previous positions at the Stark County Board of Commissioners and City of Canton Mayors’ Office, Ashley possesses an extensive background in government relations and compliance.